twined/jupiter/README.md

 ### Named sections

 A named section will autoplay its children when intersecting with the viewport.
 Needs the `sectionTargets` key in config.
+If `sectionTargets` is not provided, the section's immediate children are used instead.

+You can force a custom order of the staggered reveal by adding `data-moonwalk-order="1"` etc to the targeted elements.

 Sample code